Dracula

 Summary

-Lucy Westenra's letter to her best friend, Harker's fiancée Mina Murray, describes her marriage proposals from Dr John Seward, Quincey Morris, and Arthur Holmwood.
-Lucy accepts Holmwood's, but all remain friends.
-Mina joins Lucy on holiday in Whitby.
-Lucy begins to sleepwalk.
-After Dracula's ship lands in Whitby, he begins to stalk Lucy.
-Mina receives a letter about her missing fiancé's illness and goes to Budapest to nurse him.
-Lucy becomes very ill; Seward's old teacher—Professor Abraham Van Helsing—determines the nature of her condition, but he refuses to disclose it, instead diagnosing it as acute blood-loss.
-Van Helsing places garlic flowers around her room and makes her a necklace of them.
-Lucy's mother removes the garlic flowers, not knowing they repel vampires.
-While Seward and Van Helsing are absent, Lucy and her mother are terrified by a wolf and her mother dies of a heart attack; Lucy dies shortly thereafter.
+Lucy is given fresh blood and placed in a room filled with garlic flowers.
+Unaware that vampires cannot tolerate garlic, her mother removes the flowers.
+While Seward and Van Helsing are absent, Lucy and her mother are confronted by a wolf, causing her mother to die of a heart attack.
+Lucy dies shortly thereafter.
 After her burial, newspapers report children being stalked in the night by a "bloofer lady" (beautiful lady), and Van Helsing deduces it is Lucy.
 Seward, Morris, Holmwood, and Van Helsing go to her tomb and see that she is a vampire.
 They stake her heart, behead her, and fill her mouth with garlic.
-Jonathan Harker and his new bride Mina return and join the campaign against Dracula.
+Harker and his new bride Mina return and join the campaign against Dracula.

 In Galatz, Romania, the hunters split up.
 Van Helsing and Mina go to Dracula's castle, where the professor destroys the vampire women.
 Harker and Holmwood pursue Dracula's boat on the river, while Morris and Seward follow them on land.
 Dracula's box is loaded onto a wagon by Romani men; the hunters attack and rout the Romani.
 Harker decapitates Dracula as Morris stabs him in the heart.
 Dracula crumbles to dust, freeing Mina from her vampiric curse.
 Morris is mortally wounded in the fight against the Romani.
 He dies, at peace knowing that Mina is saved.
 A note by Jonathan Harker seven years later states that the Harkers have a son, named Quincey after their friend.